-We’re counting down to our in-person Developer Marketing Summit in San Francisco – and what better way to do it than by putting together a few networking tips to help you make the most of the event?
+The countdown to our Developer Marketing Summit in San Francisco has begun – and here are a few networking tips to help you make the most of the event!

 Whether you’re attending this Summit (and we totally think you should!) or any other event, you want to make a great first impression on everyone you meet.